 Examples of how you have worked with other states in a collaborative manner to address changing program needs and priorities

 Any instances in which you or any related holding company, parent company, subsidiary, or intermediary company have been subject to any of the conditions listed below during the past five (5) years for services that relate to those contemplated by this RFP.
-If any of the following conditions apply, please provide full details of each occurrence:
+If any of the following conditions apply, please provide full details of each occurrence.
+Note that the list and descriptions of these instances/occurrences will not count toward the 1,000 page limit.

 Contracts that were terminated for convenience, non-performance, non-allocation of funds, or any other reason for which termination occurred before the completion of the originally contracted term.